SmithersA/accessible-color-matrix-plus-2/README.md

-This is a tool to help designers build color palettes with combinations that conform with accessibility standards.
+This is an attempt to customize this tool for specific agency use.

-It is based on work done in [18F/brand#94][].
+It is based on original work done in [18F/brand#94][].

 ## Quick start